ericlingit/fastai-notes/_setup/windows10.md

     - Copy (hightlight with mouse cursor, then press ctrl+shift+c) and paste it into your browser, and hit Enter.
 You're now connected to the remote VM's Jupyter notebook.

 Why go through all of this trouble when you can simply launch Jupyter notebook in Paperspace console and connect via the remote IP?
 Because it's not encrypted.

-Ideally you'd want to login with a SSH key.
-I'll add instructions for doing that later (maybe).